 College and career readiness are two of the cornerstones of high school and higher education.
 Especially as students take those first fragile steps into adulthood, we want to support them, encourage them, and make sure they’re ready.
 But beyond these big life events, there’s plenty more to be ready for.

-Consider the upcoming November 2016 election, for example.
-By now, just about everybody -- from grade school on up -- can identify the two frontrunners in the presidential race.
-But can you name your state’s candidates for congress?
+Consider the upcoming election in November, for example.
+Can you name your state’s candidates for congress?
 What about your city’s mayoral race?
 What knowledge and skills do you need to have to make an informed choice?
 Many people are clueless, lacking the “civic readiness” that is arguably just as important as college and career readiness.

 As adult citizens, it’s crucial to be prepared to take an active role in our local communities.
 Beyond participating in local government, these duties include paying taxes, serving on juries, and obeying the law.
 We can expand the concept to include contributions like volunteerism, community building, and supporting worthwhile causes.
 Democracy itself is built upon these important duties that we all share.